Science Connection

-Songs for the Stars, Event Highlight
+Song for the Stars, Event Highlight

-The universe listend.
+The universe listens.

 Two evenings.
 Three traditions.
-One stage.
+One shared field of listening.

 Live Premiere · Maui · ProArts